In Association with Amazon.com

 Again, Roger tries to call the highway patrol but the operator tells him the phone is out of order.
 The attendant says it's been busted for a month and gives them directions to Amarillo.

 He steps on the gas and a few of the men in the crowd take off after them.
 One of them is the mechanic who serviced the motor home some miles back.
-Roger knocks him off the vehicle and shoots another one in the chest.
+Roger knocks him off the vehicle and shoots another guy in the chest.

-Finally it seems as if the four are safe from harm.
+Finally, it seems as if the four are safe from harm.
 With the headlights broken, they turn off the road and find a good spot to rest for the night.
 The sun sets and they break out some martinis to toast their survival.
 "Hey everybody, lighten up, it's all over," Roger says.

 Outside the motor home, a tree goes up in flames and loud chanting is audible.
 The couples look out the window and see a crowd of people in robes walking quickly towards them.
 Among them are the "nice" Henderson couple and Sheriff Taylor.
 Soon, the fire spreads around the RV and this time, there's no way out...

-Jason: Fun, fun, fun in the '70s.
+The main cast of four is superb - as the travelling vacationers who simply saw something they shouldn't have.
 Luscious lipped Swit, Mary Jane Wana-smoking hippie Fonda, a kick ass RV replete with all the trimmings and, to keep it all cooking, a devil cult who knows not the meaning of "let it go."
-If only that they didn't mess with the fucking cute dog...damn.
+If only they didn't mess with the fucking cute dog...damn.

-A great setting and quick pace enhance this "RV in the desert" thriller and the entire cast is superb as the travelling vacationers who simply saw something they shouldn't have.
+A great setting and non-stop action enhance this "RV in the desert" thriller.
 The dark and moody climax becomes more powerful and original with each passing year, as Hollywood shies away from endings where the protagonists lose.

 © copyright 1998-present | The Terror Trap; www.terrortrap.com | all rights reserved